olmjo/tigress-scripts/README.md

-# Example Tigress Scripts and Setup
+# Setup and Example scripts for R-based HPC at Princeton University
 See http://olmjo.github.io/tigress-scripts/ for description of use.

-Jonathan Olmsted (jpolmsted@gmail.com)
+Jonathan Olmsted (jolmsted@princeton.edu)